 Use this as role-family context only.
 Local employers, cloud provider mix, clearance, on-call expectations, automation depth, security scope, and prior IT work can matter more than a credential label.

 Do not claim cloud engineer requirements are rising or falling from last year based on the current RoleMath panel.
 Do not predict which credential, tool, or skill employers will ask for next.
-The trend gate does not support that yet.
+RoleMath doesn't publish year-over-year or future-demand claims yet — one snapshot isn't a trend; we'll add trend claims only when several comparable samples exist over time.

 | Claim type | Current status | Why |